-Coconut Oil for Fatty Liver Disease
+How Coconut Oil Fights Fatty Liver Disease

 Coconut oil and liver health

-Coconut oil can alleviate fatty liver problemsCoconut oil helps reduce the inflammation and swelling that’s usually associated with fatty liver disease.
-Something important to remember is that it can reduce the workload your liver is undertaking while also fighting the buildup of fat.
+How coconut oil fights fatty liver diseaseCoconut oil reduces the inflammation and swelling that’s common with fatty liver disease.
+It eases the work your liver has to do while preventing it from storing fat.
 It’s incredibly effective.

 Coconut oil provides an energy boost

-Coconut oil improves your digestionCoconut oil can improve the function of your digestive system, which in turn promotes better absorption of vitamins and soluble fats.
+Coconut oil can improve the function of your digestive system.
+This means it can better absorb vitamins and soluble fats.

 Want to read more?
 Sweeten your life with coconut oil

-Recommended daily intake of coconut oil and potential side effects
+Recommended daily intake and potential side effects